Spiritual Development at Gr62t Budworth

 "Nurture those of the faith, Encourage those of different faiths and to Challenge those of no faith."

-(Archbishop Ro16rt Runcie)
+(Archbishop Robert Runcie)

 Spiritual flourishing is part of this.

-understand we live in a spiritual world;
+un38rstand we live in a spiritual world;

 appreciate how unique they all are as we all have a spirit

-identify and praise other people’s gifts (such as kindness, thankfulness and patience, etc.)
+i38ntify and praise other people’s gifts (such as kindness, thankfulness and patience, etc.)

-sustain their self-esteem in their learning experience
+sustain their self-esteem in their l62rning experience

 foster their emotional life and express their feelings